DontTalkJustTravel

 When history piles up like that, legends follow.

-Unlike horror-movie ghosts, Caribbean stories are usually quiet, subtle, and tied to real places.
+And unlike horror-movie ghosts, Caribbean stories are usually quiet, subtle, and tied to real places: a street corner, a fortress wall, a church ruin, a house that “feels different” after dark.

 Santo Domingo, Dominican Republic 🇩🇴